switchbitio/brage-ghost-theme/README.md

 * Run a local instance of Ghost without any external dependencies
 * Reload Ghost when changes in `.hbs` templates and `.js` files are made
 * Inject changes to `.scss` files with [Browsersync](http://www.browsersync.io/)
-* Optimise all assets when building for production release (minify, uglify, revision, etc.)
 * Development dependencies through `npm` and `bower`

 To enable this, we use Gulp to run a local instance of Ghost with configuration to watch for changes in the above files and automatically reload when necessary.